 - Loss of companionship or consortium

-Damages, such as medical bills, are easy to calculate; however, pain and suffering aren’t quantifiable.
-To determine the compensation you deserve for your pain and suffering, an insurance company will review all of the factors below.
+Damages like medical bills are easy to calculate.
+But pain and suffering aren’t quantifiable.
+An insurance company will review all the factors below to determine the compensation you deserve for your pain and suffering.
 Usually, the more severe the injury, the higher the settlement will be.
 If you only suffered a minor injury, you’ll receive a low settlement or nothing at all.

 - Type and extent of the injury